jlambert360/FPM-AppImage/README.md

 ## Changelog
 v1.0: Support for versions 2.1 and 2.0.
-v1.1: Downloads the sd card for you.
+v2.0: Downloads the sd card for you. v3.0: Renames the config paths for you.

 ### Thanks to: